 I've also been worrying about Global Warming and its consequences, but I digress...

+The running shoes: I've been running.
+And surprisingly, it's going well.
 Normally, I sort of operate under the tenet of "Don't run if you're not being chased.
 Or unless you're chasing some sort of food."
 But I'm really liking this whole running for pleasure.
 It's not really pleasure, though, especially when I look at myself in the mirror afterwards and ask myself if my face could get any redder without exploding (answer usually no).
 But one day, I think I will find myself just pleasantly exerted after running 4-5 miles, and I won't be a tomato-face.

-interesting.
+My friend Ashlee and I are doing the Tufts 10-K in a couple weeks.
+Should be interesting.
 Last year, we mostly walked, except for a short stint during which pictures for the event were taken.
 So somewhere on the internet, and I'm not telling you where, are pictures of me running, my hair sticking straight out for my head, a pained look on my face, clutching a messenger bag.
 I had suspicions before this, but I am now convinced that I look better when I'm not in motion.

 We went to the beach down at Eric's Aunt Linda's house in Duxbury.
 It was awesome.
 Not too hot and Ashlee brought some really good popcorn from Indiana, which made me a little homesick.
 I'm not big on the whole ocean thing, though.
 There are sharks in there, and whales and jellyfish and eels and a ton of other things with teeth.
 Plus, salt water makes my legs itch.
 But we had a great time anyway, and went to dinner afterwards at the Franklin Cafe in the South End--AWESOME.
 Eric devoured a big plate of ribs in about 2.5 seconds, and even ate the slaw that accompanied them.
 And you all know that his big rule is "No slaw is good slaw."